UbaidUrRehmanKhan/NextJS_CRUD/README.md

 ## Getting Started

+This project is created with NextJS, TailwindCSS, react-query and redux-toolkit

 Firstly, make sure that node is present in your system, then install the node modules in the project directory:

 ```bash